ozantopal/OT.AspectOrientedProgramming/README.md

 # OT.AspectOrientedProgramming
-Here's a sample of aspect-oriented programmign, aka AOP.
+Here's a sample of aspect-oriented programming, aka AOP.